commercialhaskell/stack/doc/maintainers/self-hosted_runners.md

 # Self-hosted runners

 [GitHub Actions](https://docs.github.com/en/actions) is used to do CI on Stack.

-The `linux-arm64` job of the `integration-tests.yml` workflow runs on a self-hosted runner for Linux and ARM64.
+In the case of the Linux/AArch64 platform, since 8 February 2025, that is done with a GitHub-hosted runner (currently in public preview).
+Previously, that was done in a separate `linux-arm64` job of the `integration-tests.yml` workflow that ran on a self-hosted runner for Linux and ARM64.
+Given that the GitHub-hosted runner is only in preview, the documentation of the self-hosted runner is being preserved for the time being.

+## Introduction

-The current basic setup is:
+The current basic setup was:

 * FP Complete has an Oracle Cloud account that provides a free tier that includes a really powerful ARM64 machine;